 John Percival Curtis ASHWORTH (1891–1917)

 John’s father’s family had a strong Oxford connection.
-His grandfather, John Ashworth Ashworth (son of Philip Howard Ashworth, gentleman) had been a Fellow of Brasenose College until his marriage to Catherine Walsh at Iffley on 8 July 1851, whereupon he was appointed Vicar of Didcot.
-Their son Henry Ashworth Ashworth (John’s father, born in Iffley and baptised there by his own father on 28 October 1854) was matriculated at the University of Oxford from University College on 11 October 1873 at the age of 19 but did not collect his B.A. until 1880.
-In the census the following spring, when he was 26, he was working as an auctioneer and land agent in Lancashire, boarding in a lodging house at 23 Park Street, Lytham.
+His grandfather, John Ashworth Ashworth (son of Philip Howard Ashworth, gentleman) had been a Fellow of Brasenose College until his marriage to Catherine Walsh at Iffley on 8 July 1851, whereupon he had to resign and was appointed Vicar of Didcot.
+John’s father Henry Ashworth Ashworth, who was born at Iffley and baptised there by his own father on 28 October 1854, was matriculated at the University of Oxford from University College on 11 October 1873 at the age of 19, but did not collect his B.A. until 1880.
+In the census the following spring, when he was 26, Henry was working as an auctioneer and land agent in Lancashire, boarding in a lodging house at 23 Park Street, Lytham.

-- Ferdinand Ashworth (born in Bodenham, Herefordshire in 1895, registered Leominster second quarter)
+• Ferdinand Ashworth (born in Bodenham, Herefordshire on 5 April 1895)

-- Madeline Helen Ashworth (born in Bodenham, Herefordshire in 1897, registered Leominster third quarter)
+• Madeline Helen Ashworth (born in Bodenham, Herefordshire in 1897)

-- Richard Arthur Ashworth (born in Bodenham, Herefordshire in 1902, registered Leominster third quarter)
+• Richard Arthur Ashworth (born in Bodenham, Herefordshire in 1902)

-- William Howard Ashworth (born in Bodenham, Herefordshire in 1903, registered Leominster third quarter)
+• William Howard Ashworth (born in Bodenham, Herefordshire in 1903)

 At the time of the 1911 census Mrs Helen Ashworth was still living at Hill House in Bodenham with her sons Ferdinand (16), William (7), and (Percival) Gerald (6), as well has her niece Nina M. Ferguson (17); the family had a cook and a housemaid.
 Four of her children were away from home: John himself would obviously have been in New Zealand; Rupert (18) was boarding at The King’s School, Bruton; Madeline (13) was staying with her uncle, the Revd Edwin Augustus Ferguson, in the Vicarage at Shalford, Surrey; and Richard (8) was at a prep school called St Catherine’s at Barton on Sea, New Milton, Hampshire.